clockworksspheres/IoTHarborAnywhere/README.md

 # IoTHarborAnywhere

+For active notes on the project see the [IoTHarborAnywhere Wiki](https://github.com/clockworksspheres/IoTHarborAnywhere.wiki)

 IoT Harbor service, one can take anywhere! - initially based on the Odroid H2+, Debian 10 and 7error's Harbor repo

 ## Initial Hardware